heli3939/Felynes-Kitchen/README.md

 - **Art Style**
   _(Overall aesthetic, colors, shapes, textures.
 Include concept art/sketches if possible.)_

   Our aesthetic is cozy, cute, and calm.
-The world is a softly lit 2.5D kitchen where pastel pinks and creams set the mood, lightly accented with mint.
+The world is a softly toon-styled kitchen where pastel pinks and creams set the mood, lightly accented with mint.
 Objects use rounded, chunky shapes and clean, low contrast textures (matte wood, glossy ceramic, brushed metal) so everything reads clearly at a glance.

   **Draft game screen arragnement**:
     <p align="left">